 - Empathize – understand who your users are and what their needs are.
 Conduct in-depth research to gain deep insights regarding users and their concerns.

-- Ideate – this is the concept formulation stage where a multi-disciplinary team comes up with wide-array of ideas for creating solutions for the user needs.
+- Ideate – This is the concept formulation stage where a multi-disciplinary team comes up with a wide-array of ideas for creating solutions for the user needs.
 The crux here is the breadth of ideas.